Tamarindus indica

 Flowering and Pollination

-The inflorescence racemes are small and drooping with each flower having white or cream petals flecked with pink and about 2cm in diameter.
+The inflorescence racemes are small and drooping with each flower, about 2cm in diameter, having white or cream petals flecked with pink.
 The bi-sexual flowers exhibit protogynous dichogamy, with flowering normally occurring in spring or summer.
 Some fruit will be set with self-pollination, however cross pollination is much more effective.
+Pollination is by honeybees attracted to the nectiferous flowers.

 Cultivation